aleph-zero-foundation/AlephBFT/README.md

 ### Examples

-There is a basic implementation of an honest committee member that is not cryptographically secure and serves only as a working example of what has to be implemented and not how it should be implemented.
+Currently we provide two basic examples of running AlephBFT.
+The first one: `dummy-honest` implements a committee member that is not cryptographically secure and serves only as a working example of what traits need to be implemented and how to implement them.
 The example may be run using:

     cargo run --example dummy_honest my_id n_members n_finalized